Fly & Cruise Antarctica

 Lora & Mitchell, Texas Customer

-Even though the chances of experiencing a delay are relatively low, it's crucial that all visitors flying to Antarctica are prepared for the possibility and have contingency factored into their travel plans, just in case.
+Even though the chances of experiencing a delay are relatively low, it's crucial that all visitors flying to Antarctica are prepared for the possibility and have contingency factored into their onward travel plans, just in case.

 Flights to King George Island, South Shetlands